Changing your regular doctor

 Illustration: Rebecca Ravneberg/Helsedirektoratet

-If you need routine treatment at a hospital, you must be referred by a treatment provider who can refer you to the specialist health service, e.g. a GP or an out-of-hours medical centre.
+If you need planned treatment at a hospital, you must be referred by a treatment provider who can refer you to the specialist health service, e.g. a GP or an out-of-hours medical service.
 Once you have been referred, the hospital will assess whether you are entitled to receive essential medical care.
 If you are entitled to care, the hospital will give you a deadline for the commencement of your care.

 You are entitled to choose the hospital you will receive medical care from.

-You are also entitled to essential mental health care.
+You are also entitled to essential mental healthcare.
 Your GP will assess your needs and will be able to refer you to more specialised services.

-Expenses for dental treatment for adults will not normally be refunded by the Norwegian State.
+Expenses for dental treatment for adults will not normally be refunded by the Norwegian state.

 Dental treatment for children under 18 is free, while adolescents aged 19-20 are entitled to reimbursement for a proportion of their dental treatment expenses.